 Either way, let them know what’s going down.
 You can create a turkey out of anything other than a turkey.
 You can sculpt one out of mashed potatoes, create a turkey-shaped cake, or even build a Jello bird to rival all Jello birds.
 The most creative turkey gets a full year’s bragging rights and the chance to share their own contest when the next opportunity arises.

-4. Go Wild with Cardboard Cutouts and BigHeads
+4. Go Wild with Cardboard Cutouts, BigHeads, and Murals

-The life-size cutouts are perfect when you want to create your favorite TV show or video game characters.
-The BigHeads, on the other hand, work best for those beautiful faces you’re missing through the holiday.
-Either way, make sure to hop on a Zoom call and show off your décor to get everyone hyped for next year’s celebrations.
+Life-size cutouts are perfect for creating full-size versions of friends and family, or even your favorite TV show or video game characters.
+And BigHeads are great if you want a few beautiful faces of the people you miss through the holiday.
+Either way, hop on a Zoom call and show off your décor to get everyone hyped for next year’s celebrations.

 5. Start Black Friday Shopping

 Right as Thanksgiving Day winds down, Black Friday strikes in full force.
 These days, retailers know that in the hours after dinner is served, everyone starts pouring over the ads to create their plan of attack.
-With that, they put even more advertisements online, giving you a chance to see where to best put your dollars.
+With that, they put even more advertisements online, allowing you to see where to best put your dollars.

-So, don’t hesitate to start browsing early and get all your holiday shopping done in one fell swoop.
+So, don’t hesitate to start browsing early and finish all your holiday shopping in one fell swoop.
 If you take advantage of online deals, you might not even need to leave your house to do so.

 6. Rest, Relax, and Recuperate